debian-calibre/calibre/manual/faq.rst

 How do I run parts of calibre like news download and the Content server on my own linux server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, you must install calibre onto your linux server.
+First, you must install calibre onto your Linux server.
 If your server is using
-a modern linux distro, you should have no problems installing calibre onto it.
+a modern Linux distribution, you should have no problems installing calibre onto it.

 .. note::
-    calibre needs GLIBC >= 2.13 and libstdc++ >= 6.0.17.
+    calibre needs GLIBC >= 2.17 and libstdc++ >= 6.0.17.
 If you have an older
     server, you will either need to compile these from source, or use calibre
-    1.48 which requires only GLIBC >= 2.10.
-In addition, although the calibre
+    2.85.1 which requires GLIBC >= 2.13 or calibre 1.48 which requires only
+    GLIBC >= 2.10.
+In addition, although the calibre command line utilities do
-    command line utilities do not need a running X server, some of them do
+    not need a running X server, some of them do require the X server libraries
-    require the X server libraries to be installed on your system.
-This is
-    because of Qt (which is used for various image processing tasks), and
+    to be installed on your system.
+This is because of Qt, which is used for
-    links against these libraries.
-If you get an ImportError about some Qt
+    various image processing tasks, and links against these libraries.
+If you
-    modules, you are likely missing some X libraries.
+    get an ImportError about some Qt modules, you are likely missing some X
+    libraries.

 You can run the calibre server via the command::